 - Faculty-Led Study Abroad Program Directors are required to submit a program proposal for review by the GT Study Abroad Committee (SAC) for each year that a program will be offered. - Submit completed Proposals to the Office of International Education (OIE) by email to Mary Alice Allen at maryalice.allen@oie.gatech.edu. - OIE submits completed Proposals to the Study Abroad Committee (SAC), which is a standing subcommittee of the Institute's Graduate and Undergraduate Curriculum Committees.
-Incomplete proposals will not be reviewed by the SAC. - Programs are not permitted to accept students to participate until all signatures have been obtained and the program has been approved by the SAC. - Signatures of Chair(s) and Dean(s) must be obtained on the next page before submission to OIE. - AFTER review and approval by the SAC, OIE will obtain the signatures of the Executive Director of International Education, the Vice Provost of International Initiatives, and the Executive Vice President for Administration & Finance. - Information submitted in the proposal will be used to create or update the program page in the Atlas student application portal at https://atlas.gatech.edu/.
+Incomplete proposals will not be reviewed by the SAC. - Programs are not permitted to accept students to participate until all signatures have been obtained and the program has been approved by the SAC. - Signatures of Chair(s) and Dean(s) must be obtained on the next page before submission to OIE. - Information submitted in the proposal will be used to create or update the program page in the Atlas student application portal at https://atlas.gatech.edu/.